 There has been a change of paradigm recently.
 30–35 years ago, school education was focused primarily on giving people technical skills to match the job market.
 Nowadays, children need a conceptual understanding of what they’re learning, why they’re learning it, and how these subjects are interdisciplinary.
 Technology is changing at such a pace that we don’t know exactly what jobs kids will do in the future.
 This makes STEM education all the more important.

 All schools in Belgium are adapting to the changes.
-International schools have the advantage in being more flexible and able to make quicker decisions.
+International schools in Belgium have the advantage in being more flexible and able to make quicker decisions.
 In this respect, they have taken a lead in making education more interdisciplinary.